projectcalico/calico/docs/source/etcd-architecture.rst

 The etcd component is distributed across the entire deployment.
 It is divided into two groups of machines: the core cluster, and the proxies.

-In Calico, we deploy an etcd cluster.
-In small deployments this can be an etcd cluster of one, which provides no redundancy but is simple and low-overhead.
-In larger deployments we scale this up, as per the `etcd admin guide`_.
+For small deployments the core cluster can be an etcd cluster of one node (which would typically be co-located with the :ref:`calico-orchestrator-plugin` component).
+This deployment model is simple but provides no redundancy for etcd - in the case of etcd failure the :ref:`calico-orchestrator-plugin` would have to rebuild the database.
+In larger deployments the core cluster can be scaled up, as per the `etcd admin guide`_.

 Additionally, on each machine that hosts either a :ref:`calico-felix-component` or a :ref:`calico-orchestrator-plugin`, we run an etcd proxy.
 This is reduces load on the core cluster and shields nodes from the specifics of the etcd cluster.
+In the case where the etcd cluster has a member on the same machine as a :ref:`calico-orchestrator-plugin`, we can forgo the proxy on that machine.

 etcd is responsible for performing all of the following tasks: